buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSectionedSurface.md

 Figure 2 &mdash; Sectioned surface with branching longitudinal breaklines

-**Formal propositions:**

-* The curve entity which is the underlying directrix shall have the dimensionality of 3.
-* The profile type shall be CURVE within the list of the profiles defining the cross sections.
-* The entity type for each section must be the same.
-* The list of cross sections and the list of cross section positions shall be of the same size.

-**Informal Propositions:**
+Informal Propositions:

-* No two consecutive sections shall intersect.
+1. No two consecutive sections shall intersect.
-* If the directrix is not tangent continuous, the resulting surface is created by a miter at half angle between the two segments.
+2. If the directrix is not tangent continuous, the resulting surface is created by a miter at half angle between the two segments.
-* Very sharp edges may result in nearly impossible miter; implementer agreements may define acceptable limits for tangent discontinuity or require the directrix to be tangent continuous.
+3. Very sharp edges may result in nearly impossible miter; implementer agreements may define acceptable limits for tangent discontinuity or require the directrix to be tangent continuous.
-* The directrix shall not intersect
+4. The directrix shall not intersect

 ## Attributes